bahrus/xtal-state/README.md

-xtal-state-update is ~888B (minified and gzipped).
+xtal-state-update was ~888B (minified and gzipped).